github/pets-workshop/content/guided-workshop/exercises/5-coding.md

 Congratulations!
 You've now created a new component and added the code to the landing page to display it.

+> **IMPORTANT:** If you enrolled for a GitHub Copilot trial, billing will start after the first 30 days.
+If you wish, you can [cancel your GitHub Copilot personal account](https://docs.github.com/en/billing/managing-billing-for-github-copilot/managing-your-github-copilot-subscription-for-your-personal-account#canceling-your-copilot-for-individuals-subscription) if you won't be using it.

 ## Summary and next steps

 All developers write code with some form of assistance.
 This might come from a human pair programmer, copying/pasting code from a developer forum or documentation, or, in our case, and AI pair programer - GitHub Copilot.
 With GitHub Copilot, developers are able to focus on the bigger tasks while GitHub Copilot provides suggestions and generates code.